fabiopalumbo/test-agilemonkeys/terraform/README.md

 *Front Door*.
 Front Door is a layer 7 load balancer.
 In this architecture, it routes HTTP requests to the web front end.
 Front Door also provides a web application firewall (WAF) that protects the application from common exploits and vulnerabilities.

-*VM instance with ASG*
+*VM instance with ASG* Legacy process will be handled and deployed in a VM instance with an ASG attached to it, ASG scaling rule will be base on CPU consumption.

 *Queue*.
 In the architecture shown here, the application queues background tasks by putting a message onto an Azure Queue storage queue.
 The message triggers a the process app.
-Alternatively, you can use Service Bus queues.
+Alternatively, we can use Service Bus queues.

-*Cache*.
-Store semi-static data in Azure Cache for Redis.

 *CDN*.
 Use Azure Content Delivery Network (CDN) to cache publicly available content for lower latency and faster delivery of content.